hbctraining/scRNA-seq_online/lessons/06_integration.md

 **Why is it important the cells of the same cell type cluster together?**

 We want to identify  _**cell types which are present in all samples/conditions/modalities**_ within our dataset, and therefore would like to observe a representation of cells from both samples/conditions/modalities in every cluster.
-This will enable more interpretable results downstream (i.e. DE analysis, ligand-receptor analysis.
+This will enable more interpretable results downstream (i.e. DE analysis, ligand-receptor analysis, differential abundance analysis...).

 In this lesson, we will cover the integration of our samples across conditions, which is adapted from the [Seurat v3 Guided Integration Tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).